numaproj/numaflow/docs/operations/dex.md

 ### 2. Configuring Numaflow

-First we need to configure `server.disable.auth` to `false` in the ConfigMap `numaflow-cmd-params-config`.
+First we need to configure `server.disable.auth` to `false` in the ConfigMap `numaflow-cmd-params-config` at `config/base/shared-config/numaflow-cmd-params-config.yaml`.
 This will enable authorization and authentication for the UX server.

 ```yaml